mgrojo/coap_spark/README.md

 ## How to prove
 The project (library, client and server) is currently proved up to the silver mode.

-The [`proof/`](proof/) directory constains the results of passing GNATProve.
+The [`proof/`](proof/) directory contains the results of passing GNATProve.
 You can replay it running:
 ```
 alr gnatprove --replay
 ```